-Recently a number of New Zealanders have been manipulated and defrauded by persons abroad professing romantic interest and marriage intentions over the internet.
+Recently a number of New Zealanders have been manipulated and defrauded by persons abroad professing romantic interest and marriage intentions over the internet or social media apps.
 Awareness is the key.
 If you have not met someone personally, you should not respond to their requests for money (regardless of how desperate their circumstances appear).

-Internet dating scams typically result from connections made through internet dating websites or chat rooms.
+Internet dating scams typically result from connections made through internet dating websites, chat rooms, or social media apps.
 Via the internet the offender will attempt to form an emotional bond with you.
 An offender may go to great lengths to gain your trust, sharing their ‘personal information’ and even sending you gifts.

 Internet romance scams usually involve one or more of the following indicators:

-- You’ve met online – through an internet dating site or chat room.
+- You’ve met online – through an internet dating site, chat room or social media app.

 - The scammer professes romantic interest and marriage intentions very early on in the relationship.